 As AI becomes an undeniable integration in our everyday lives, it’s also a major factor in driving the surge of Data Centre construction projects in the UK.
-The UK’s digital infrastructure is relying on more data centres to be built to store and manage data.
-However, where there is a rise in the demand of building more data centres, there’s also the expected spike in energy usage that must be addressed.
+The UK’s digital infrastructure relies on more data centres to be built to store and manage data.
+However, where there’s a rise in the demand for building more data centres, there’s also the expected spike in energy usage that must be addressed.

 Chief executive of the National Grid, John Pettigrew, has said that data centre power usage would increase six-fold in the next decade.
 This increase has been attributed to AI and quantum computing and will eventually cause strain on the grid if proper infrastructure isn’t delivered on time.
 Currently, data centres utilise nearly 1% of total UK electricity use.